 Responsibilities of a Legal Representative of Deceased’s Estate

-When a person passes away, his estate needs to be represented by a legal representative (sometime known as personal representative) to sort out the estate settlement and distribution issues.
-If he dies intestate (without a will or with an invalid will), the legal representative is the court appointed administrator.
-If he dies testate (with a valid will), the legal representative is known as executor.
+When a person passes away, his/her estate needs to be represented by a legal representative (sometimes known as personal representative) to sort out the estate settlement and distribution issues.
+If he/she dies intestate (without a will or with an invalid will), the legal representative is the court appointed administrator.
+If he/she dies testate (with a valid will), the legal representative is known as executor.

 Who can be a legal representative of a deceased person’s estate?

 It is commonly assumed that only the next of kin can be the legal representative of a deceased person’s estate.
 Though this is usually the case, the role can also be legally taken by others.
 For example, the creditor of the estate can apply to be the administrator.

 Responsibilities of a legal representative include: